rojeenathapa/gurkha-hack/README.md

 # ♻️ Litterly – AI-Powered Waste Classification

-Just as a strong AI model relies on clean, prepared data, a healthy environment relies on clean, sorted waste.
-Litterly is the "Data Preparation" for the planet, ensuring a clean base for efficient recycling and a healthier environment.

 This project provides a FastAPI server powered by YOLOv8 segmentation models to classify waste from images.